auremoser/mozsci/log/worklog.md

 * setup airmoz broadcast for e-life call
 * rescheduled meeting with cynthia from hrw
 * rescheduled air mozilla webcast
+* rsvp'd for handbook hackathon on july 25-27th, 2018

 ## TODO